commonexploits/cisco-SNMP-enumeration/README.md

 Tested and designed to work against Cisco IOS Switches and Routers.

-Complete rewrite of my original script
+Complete rewrite of my original script, no longer requires Metasploit.

 Released under AGPL see LICENSE for more information